 Water quality grades are based on aquatic ecosystem guidelines for protection of estuarine waters and are not based on load reduction targets for the marine environment.
 The results are derived from a transect of eight monitoring sites in the channel of Trinity Inlet.

 Pesticides are not monitored in the Trinity Inlet estuary therefore a score and grade cannot be provided.

-Estuary fish barriers for Trinity Inlet are scored 61 (‘good’) and are graded 'moderate’ for barrier density, ‘moderate’ for percentage of stream length to the first barrier and 'very good' for an absence of low passability barriers.
+Estuary fish barriers for Trinity Inlet scored 61 (‘good’) and were graded ‘moderate’ for barrier density, ‘moderate’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).

 The flow indicator could not be assessed for the Trinity Inlet estuary due to the lack of pre-development modelled flow, which is required for the analysis.

 The fish index is currently under development and will be available in future report cards.

 See detailed reports for further information on the methods used to produce the scores and grades and detailed results.